Peanut Butter Granola

 overhead view of a bowl of yogurt topped with berries and a lot of Peanut Butter Granola

 This Healthy Peanut Butter Granola Recipe is a tried and true family favorite in our house!
-We love enjoying it over yogurt or with a splash of almond milk!
+We love enjoying it over yogurt, overnight oats, smoothie bowls, or in milk!

 Overhead view of a pan of vegan healthy peanut butter granola with a spoon in it with a scoop of granola on the spoon.